This time of year, there is a lot of talk about phone calls with college swim coaches.

 - NJCAA: coaches can call any time

-Student athletes can call coaches any time, no matter the Division.
+Student athletes can call coaches after June 15 before junior year in Division I and anytime in the other Divisions.
 It is perfectly acceptable for your swimmer to email a coach and ask if he can call or to make a call and leave a voice message.
-Also, some coaches at Division I and Division II schools will email swimmers asking them to call them.
-This is a way around the rule of when coaches can call athletes and it is happening more and more often with high school juniors.

 A coach may email to schedule a time to call or he may call out of the blue so your swimmer should always be cognizant of how he answers the phone.
 If he is somewhere that he can’t answer and sound professional, he should let the call go to voice mail, rather than risk making a bad impression.
 A recruit at a loud party is never going to impress a coach, nor is a recruit who is completely distracted during the conversation.